kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

       - Impact of its outage on the feature:
       - Impact of its degraded performance or high-error rates on the feature:
 -->

+- `Workload` API (CRD)
+  - Usage description: The disruption controller must be able to GET `Workload` objects by name from a pod's `workloadReference`.
+  - Impact of its outage on the feature: If the API server is down, evictions won't happen anyway.
+If the `Workload` CRD is somehow unavailable or the object is missing, the controller will fail to find the group definition.
+In this case for safety we would deny eviction, as availability cannot be guaranteed.
+  - Impact of its degraded performance: High latency on GET requests for `Workload` objects would increase the latency of eviction requests.

 ### Scalability